 Students at the Isle of Man University College will not qualify for a refund.

-If you commenced residence on or close to the 6 April 2019, you may be asked to provide proof of when you commenced residence such as providing copies of your travel documents, rental agreements or other similar documents to evidence when you arrived on the Island.
+As a new resident you may be asked to provide proof of when you commenced residence such as providing copies of your travel documents, rental agreements or other similar documents to evidence when you arrived on the Island.

 I arrived part way through a tax year, do I claim twice?